Skip to Content

 Treat your plants the same.
 Even have a plant babysitter if you plan to be out of town for more than a week.
 A plant babysitter can make sure your plants are watered and cared for so that you don’t return to sad plants-or worse- a dead plant.

-I have put together some of the best plants for your indoor space.
-Plants that you can celebrate on Houseplant Appreciation Day!
+I have put together some of the best beneficial houseplants for your indoor space.
+These plants are a fun way to celebrate on Houseplant Appreciation Day!

 Top house plants that like bright direct light:

-• Pothos: A popular and more affordable plant.
+• Pothos: The Pothos plant is popular and more affordable plant.

 • Fiddle Leaf Fig: A plant that requires a lot of attention but is a true beauty!